nikiimisal/Project--Student-App-using-java-CICD-with-Jenkins-GitHub-Maven-with-connectivity-Database/README.md

 * GitHub repository for your Student App
 * Jenkins server (Ubuntu or Windows) reachable by GitHub
 * JDK 17 & Maven installed and configured in Jenkins
 * Target server (optional) with Tomcat for deployment
+* java application source code hosted on a Git repository (e.g., GitHub).

 ---